Catherine T. Hegarty, D.V.M.

 Annie Johnson graduated from Cornell University of Veterinary Medicine in 2007, after which she completed a rotating internship at the University of Pennsylvania.
 She then spent her next years at a large emergency clinic in Philadelphia and in general practice in Perry, NY.
 Since vet school, Annie has had in interest in acupuncture and became certified in 2011 through the Chi Institute of Traditional Chinese Veterinary Medicine.
 Her special focus is in integrative medicine, especially pain management.
-Thrilled to be back in Ithaca, she lives with her husband, three small children, a saintly border collie, and a chubby orange cat.
+Thrilled to be back in Ithaca, she lives with her husband, three small children and a chubby orange cat.

 J. Thomas Ross, D.V.M.

 Dr. Ross joined the practice in August 1990 and is the current owner of Colonial Veterinary Hospital.
 Prior to this he spent time as an intern and surgical resident at the Animal Medical Center in New York City.
 He obtained his veterinary degree from the Cornell University College of Veterinary Medicine in 1986, and became board certified in veterinary surgery in February 1993.

 Dennis E. Socha, D.V.M.